o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 ```

 Depending on the type of bus, you might have to specify an ID to connect to.
 For more information, refer to [The Open 3D Engine Event Bus (EBus) System](/docs/user-guide/engine/ebus/).

+## Additional material

+To get started creating new components in O3DE that integrate the behavior context, we recommend that you read the [Programmer's Guide to Component Development](/docs/user-guide/components/development/).

+For a closer look at the behavior context system itself, refer to [Behavior Context In-Depth](/docs/user-guide/components/development/behavior-context).